melt-umn/ableC/extensions/templating/README.md

 This extension provides templated types and functions, similar to C++.
 The purpose of this extension is:
-* For end-users of ableC, to provide a general mechanism of type polymorphish
+* For end-users of ableC, to provide a general mechanism of type polymorphism
 * For extension writers, to allow for extensions (e.g. vector) that utilize a large amount of static, type-dependant code to be able to write this in a header file
 * As a demonstration of the the use of lifting, substituion, and extension of the env with new